 4. Start early intervention for autism spectrum disorder

 The sooner a child gets early intervention for autism spectrum disorder (ASD), the more effective these interventions are likely to be.
 Experts recommend early intervention for all preschool children with ASD – the earlier the better.

 Some services like PlayConnect playgroups will let you start programs and therapies without a diagnosis.
 Or you might be able to get a place on a waiting list for services while you wait for your child’s formal assessment.
-And if your child needs services like speech pathology or occupational therapy, she can start these while waiting for the assessment.
+You can also start services like speech pathology or occupational therapy while you’re waiting for the assessment.

 For more information about ASD and how to support your child’s early development, you could take part in an Early Days workshop.
 You can also contact your state or territory autism association about attending an Early Days face-to-face workshop in your area.